Every dollar helps!

 2 – Donate by mail: SNYP, P.O.
 Box 477, Medford Oregon 97501

 3 – Dedication donations: Donating a gift in someone’s honor or memory is a wonderful way to celebrate a loved one while supporting our mission.
-When you donate online, please indicate to whom you’d like your donation dedicated, and check the box if you’d like SNYP to send a handcrafted card to the recipient of your gift.
+When you donate online, please indicate to whom you’d like your donation dedicated.
 Donate now.

 4 – Planned giving: There are many options for planned giving that can provide you with tax benefits while helping the animals.
 Contact the clinic to schedule a meeting.

 5 – Vehicle donation program: Donate your used vehicle or boat, get a tax deduction, and help SNYP.
 Click here for details.